nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         // then return a boolean
     }

+Fetching a calendar entry
+!!!!!!!!!!!!!!!!!!!!!!!!!

+The method ``getChild`` will pack an calendar entry into its own object as described earlier.

-The ``childExists`` method checks if a certain element is present in the calendar.
+The method allows to request a specific entry and extract it from the calendar.

 .. code-block:: php